mhannum72/mylunch/README.md

 todo
 ====

+* Should I keep the large images around?
+Maybe.. this means I should also keep the original filename around.
+This is scary in that it will take up a ton of disk space.
+But I think I should do it.

+* After you publish a meal, the web server can keep track of the number of people who have viewed it.
+Or maybe people can 'like' it .. ?

 * The images seem to flicker as they scroll onto the editmeals page - this is probably only an issue for the LINUX version of firefox ..
 I will need to make sure and test other browsers on other machines to make sure